Revolutionize your content strategy with a content audit

 Content audits create options.

 Content audits are like treasure hunts.
-They can reveal many exciting content marketing opportunities—plus expose areas needing improvement.
-A content audit is the first key step to developing an efficient and impactful content strategy.
+They can reveal many exciting marketing opportunities—plus expose areas needing improvement.
+A content audit is the first key step to developing an efficient and impactful marketing strategy.

 What is a content audit?

 A content audit examines all of your existing content using qualitative and quantitative methods.
-A content audit can generate some surprising results, including untapped opportunities, important challenges, and hidden trends.
+A content audit can generate some surprising results, and may identify untapped opportunities, important challenges, and hidden trends.

-A content audit is just that—a comprehensive report on your organization’s existing content.
-Content audits typically also identify and recommend options as potential next steps.
+A content audit is just that—a comprehensive report on your organization’s existing digital content.
+Content audits typically identify and recommend options as potential next steps.

 How content audits work